Crowdsourcing Science Research by Gaming

-EyeWire is a “citizen science” community to test the hypothesis that the uniqueness of a person, from memories to mental disorders, lies in his or her connectome.
-Created by the team at MIT’s Seung Lab, EyeWire will enlist “citizen scientists” to analyze nanoscale brain images using web browsers and mobile devices.
-They will trace the “wires” of the brain as if absorbed in play with a 3D jigsaw puzzle consisting of image pieces computed by artificial intelligence.
-The experience will rely on the spectacular graphics and other motivators of video gaming, but allow users to apply their minds to a worthy cause.
+EyeWire is a “citizen science” community created to test the hypothesis that the uniqueness of a person, from memories to mental disorders, lies in his or her connectome.
+Created by the team at MIT’s Seung Lab, EyeWire enlists “citizen scientists” to analyze nanoscale brain images using web browsers and mobile devices.
+They trace the “wires” of the brain as if it was a 3D jigsaw puzzle consisting of image pieces computed by artificial intelligence.
+The experience relies on the spectacular graphics and other motivators of video gaming, but allows users to apply their minds to a worthy cause.

 J Day kicked off a campaign to map the J cell and its connections.
 What’s so cool about the J cell?
 It’s an amazing neuron for several reasons. (from EyeWire’s blog post)